Lukeaalbert/mock-streaming-platform/README.md

 <b> mainStream </b> <br />
 mainStream.cpp has the main() function and implement the main logic of running this program. <br /> <br />

+For more information, please see the various files.
+Especially the header files.
+Information on specific methods and implementations can be found there.
+Thanks!